front-commerce/developers.front-commerce.com/source/docs/bigcommerce/webhooks.md

   <img src="./assets/new-webhook-accesstoken.png" alt="SBigCommerce API account access token" style="border-radius:5px;">
 </div>

-You are now ready to get started with your webhooks, we have created a [BigCommerce Webhook API](https://documenter.getpostman.com/view/16678499/UzQys4QZ) in postman to simplify this process, you can hit the `Run in Postman` button and simply replace all the relevant varialbles to get started [creating your webhooks](#Creating-a-webhook).
+You are now ready to get started with your webhooks, we have created a [BigCommerce Webhook API](https://documenter.getpostman.com/view/16678499/UzQys4QZ) in postman to simplify this process, you can hit the `Run in Postman` button and simply replace all the relevant variables to get started [creating your webhooks](#Creating-a-webhook).

 ### Creating a webhook